Charlotte Amalie (subdistrict), U.S. Virgin Islands: Ferry Terminals and Docks

 The Edward William Blyden Ferry Terminal serves as the western most official marine port of entry to the U.S. Virgin Islands.
 To accommodate the entry of foreign travelers entering into US Virgin Islands, the terminal has U S Customs and Border Patrol Offices and officers stationed at the terminal.
-From the terminal nonstop service to Christiansted, U.S. Virgin Islands and Tortola in the British Virgin Islands.
+From the terminal nonstop service to Christiansted, U.S. Virgin Islands, Tortola in the British Virgin Islands, and seasonally to St. John.

 For marine access to the other inhabited U.S. Virgin Islands, Crown Bay Marina serves as a key transportation hub, hosting docks for passenger ferries bound for both St. John and Water Island.
 In addition to regular ferry services, the marina also accommodates private vessels, charter boats, and water taxis, making it an essential gateway for inter-island connectivity within the territory.